WTUE: Rock (1976–present)

 Early 1979 was a transitional point for WTUE.
 Patty Spitler left the station.
 Sue Arenston joined the station from Cincinnati and Sean "The Space Cowboy" Scott was moved to the morning slot.
 Alan McConnell who came to WTUE as a fill in jock was given the afternoon drive slot.
 Scott would soon leave WTUE for WMAD in Madison, Wisconsin, to pursue his desire to program his own radio station.
 After several years in Madison, Sean Scott left Madison and radio.
 Mike McConnell would soon become the program director at WTUE to replace Chuck Browning who left the airwaves to take a larger management role at 11 South Wilkinson, where the station had been located.
 McConnell would go on to program WSKS in Hamilton in May 1982 before moving to WLW in Cincinnati a little over a year later.
 McConnell remained at WLW until 2010 when it was announced he would be moving to Chicago to become a host for WGN.
 In 2013 McConnell left WGN.
 In 2014, he returned to WLW where he currently is the morning show host.

 Sports personality and University of Dayton graduate Dan Patrick was half of the morning team on WTUE in the late-1970s/early-1980s under his given name, Dan Pugh.
 Dan was partnered as morning host with several other DJs over the years including Sean Scott, Dave Luczak, Major Dick Hale and Jeff Curry.
 WTUE was awarded Billboards coveted "Station Of The Year" in the album-oriented rock format for medium-sized markets in 1983 under program director Bill Pugh (Dan Pugh's brother) and again in 1985 under Tom Carroll who served as program director from 1984 to 1997.

 From 1986 to 1999, WTUE was home to the highly rated Kerrigan & Christopher morning show.
 Christopher (Geisen) left the station in 1999 but returned in 2016, and (Steve) Kerrigan left WTUE's airwaves in 2003.
 Steve Kerrigan died of multiple myeloma in March 2011.
 He was inducted into the Dayton Broadcasters Hall of Fame in 2011.
 Christopher Geisen was inducted in 2017, and John "B-Man" Beaulieu was inducted in 2013.
 Former PD Tom Carroll was also inducted in 2019.

-WTUE is an affiliate of the syndicated The Bob and Tom Show in the mornings and features Dave Alexander middays (10am-3pm) Tony "TNT" Tilford afternoons (3pm-7pm), and Christopher Geisen evenings (7pm-12 mid).
-Overnights, the station airs recorded DJs from out of the market.

 Station ownership has included Group One Broadcasting (Akron), DKM Broadcasting, Summit Communications, Stoner Broadcasting, American Radio Systems, Inc., Jacor Communications and Citicasters Co., a subsidiary of Clear Channel Communications (now iHeartMedia).